Email nurturing overview

 • Which step timings work best?

-Use insights from high-performing flows to improve underperforming ones.
+Use insights from high-performing workflow to improve underperforming ones.

 Learn from what doesn’t work.

 Sending daily or even weekly emails burns out your list.
 People unsubscribe, mark you as spam, or just stop opening.
-Space emails at least 1-2 weeks apart for most flows.
+Space emails at least 1-2 weeks apart for most workflows.

 If every email asks for a meeting or pushes for a sale, prospects tune out.
 Most emails should provide value.
 Save the direct asks for when the timing makes sense.